-- 40. The Investigations Executive will present the recommendation to Council.
-No provision is made for oral hearings.
-Council might agree with the recommendation, decide differently or suggest that further investigation is necessary. - 41.
-If minor changes to the ruling are needed after Council has deliberated, for example to explain better the rationale for the decision, the Investigations Executive might make those changes without re-presenting the case to the advertiser or Council.
+38. The Investigations Executive will present the recommendation to Council.
+No provision is made for oral hearings as part of the ASA Council's decision-making process.
+Council might agree with the recommendation, decide differently or suggest that further investigation is necessary.

+39. If minor changes are needed after Council has deliberated but before any ruling is published, for example to explain better the rationale for the decision, the Investigations Executive might make those changes without re-presenting the case to the advertiser or Council.
 If more significant but not substantial changes are necessary, the Investigations Executive might re-present the case to Council only.
-If substantial changes are necessary the Investigations Executive
+If substantial changes are necessary the Investigations Executive might represent the case to the advertiser, the complainant (if necessary) and then Council.
+It will be for us to decide on the significance of changes; we will normally re-present the case to the advertiser only if Council has introduced an important argument or point of view to which they have not yet had a reasonable opportunity to respond.

-&lt;sup>3 The Regulatory Funding Company is charged with raising a levy on the news media and magazine industries to finance the Independent Press Standards Organisation (IPSO).
+3 The Regulatory Funding Company is charged with raising a levy on the news media and magazine industries to finance the Independent Press Standards Organisation (IPSO).